 Many companies go into these types of programs with all the right intentions, they want to save costs AND promote employee wellness simultaneously.
 Accomplishing one of these goals on their own can be very challenging, let alone both.

 - If the goal is to save long-term healthcare costs, then the measurement process should be to look at the money you spent on the wellness program, weigh it with the money spent on the healthcare costs previously, and determine whether the return (savings) was worth the investment.

-Holistic Programs Take Much More Deliberation
+Holistic Wellness Programs Take Much More Deliberation

 While a program that attempts to nurture an employee’s physical, mental, and social health sounds like a no-brainer on paper, these types of programs are challenging to run and upkeep.

 The last thing you want from your new corporate fitness program is to have employees more stressed out from fear of failure than they were before starting the program.
 With any luck, your program is managed well and adopted with a community accountability policy.

 Leadership Support is Key

 - Next, think realistically about the long-term implementation of this employee benefit.
 Is this some quick and fun team building activity?
 Or do you see this as a legitimate perk of employment at your company?
 Answering yes to either of these questions is perfectly fine, but be wary that with whatever this program’s lifespan is going to be, comes a responsibility to you as a leader to implement and fully support.

-The Active Executive
+The Active Executive for Corporate Fitness